 - Chili meat – Use ground or diced beef chuck for rich, tender texture and full flavor

-- Yellow onion – Provides sweet foundation and aromatic base for the chili
+- Yellow onion – Provides a sweet foundation and aromatic base for the chili

 - Fresh garlic – Adds pungent depth that complements the chili spices